Eri Klas: Life

-Klas was born in Tallinn on 7 June 1939.
+Klas was born in Tallinn on 7 June 1939 into a Jewish family.
 His mother was the concert pianist Anna Klas.
 His father, Eduard Klas, was killed in 1941, during the Holocaust.

 Klas joined the Estonian State Symphony Orchestra in 1959, where he played percussion.
 He trained to be a choir conductor at the Tallinn Conservatory at the same time, graduating in 1964 to train in orchestra conducting at the Leningrad Conservatory.
 He left the Estonian State Symphony Orchestra in 1965 when he became conductor of the Estonian National Opera.
 He was made the opera's artistic director and principal conductor in 1975.

 Klas became principal conductor of the Royal Swedish Opera in 1985, principal visiting conductor of the Finnish National Opera in 1990, and chief conductor of the Danish Symphony Orchestra in 1991.
 He also became chairman of the Estonian Cultural Committee in 1991.
 He became conductor laureate of the Estonian National Opera in 1994, and he left the Danish Symphony Orchestra in 1996 to become chief conductor of the Netherlands Radio Symphony Orchestra.

 Klas became artistic director of the Tampere Philharmonic Orchestra in 1998.
 He founded the Eri Klas Special Foundation for young musicians the same year.
 He became artistic director of the Tallinn Philharmonic in 2000.
 He ended his tenure as chief conductor of the Netherlands Radio Symphony Orchestra in 2003, instead becoming its principal guest conductor.

 Klas was made conductor laureate of the Tampere Philharmonic Orchestra in 2006.
 He became chief conductor of the Novaya Opera the same year.